Alberto Ibargüen

-Alberto Ibargüen (born February 29, 1944) is President and CEO of the John S. and James L. Knight Foundation in Miami, Florida.
+Alberto Ibargüen (born February 29, 1944) became President and CEO of the John S. and James L. Knight Foundation in Miami, Florida, in 2003.
 He is the former publisher of The Miami Herald and El Nuevo Herald in Miami, Florida.
 Under his leadership, The Miami Herald won three Pulitzer Prizes; El Nuevo Herald won Spain's Ortega y Gasset Prize for excellence in journalism.
 Ibargüen was elected to the American Philosophical Society in 2022.
+As of March 2023, Ibargüen announced his intention to retire as Knight Foundation CEO.

 Early life

 Ibargüen was born in Puerto Rico of Cuban and Puerto Rican heritage and raised in South Orange, New Jersey, where he attended Columbia High School, graduating in 1962.
 He graduated from Wesleyan University with a B.A. degree and the University of Pennsylvania Law School.
 After college and before entering law school, he served in the Peace Corps in Venezuela's Amazon Territory and in Colombia.